Central Zone

 LAKE BILLY CHINOOK: Bull, brown and rainbow trout, kokanee, smallmouth bass

-Anglers are reporting excellent kokanee fishing with nice size fish being landed on the Crooked and Deschutes Arms.
-Fish have been moving deeper in the water column over the last few weeks as water temperatures decline.
+Anglers are reporting excellent kokanee fishing with nice size fish being landed on the Crooked, Deschutes, and Metolius Arms.
+Kokanee have been remaining deep in the water column over the last few weeks.

 Tips for catching more kokanee